nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 How do we make sure we get the pocket monsters back in order?
 First let's change the `getPokemon` function to return an AJAX call using `$.ajax()` and remove the `.then()` method.

-> Making your function return `$.ajax` is especially helpful when we need to make multiple API calls that depend on one another - similar to how we're making multiple calls to the Pokemon API and logging each Pokemon in the correct order.
+> Making your function return an AJAX call is especially helpful when we need to make multiple API calls that depend on one another - similar to how we're making multiple calls to the Pokemon API and logging each Pokemon in the correct order.
 Remember that `$.ajax` returns a promise, so the return value of the function is a promise object.
-Most likely, you will only need make your function return a promise when you want to queue up multiple promises.
+Most likely you will only need make your function return a promise when you want to queue up multiple promises.

 ```javascript
 function getPokemon(number) {